+When your child is ready for more independence with monitoring her diabetes, you can make the transition smoother by getting her the support she needs.
+First and foremost: Don't go it alone!
 Diabetes transition care should not happen in a vacuum.
 You and your child can be well-supported by the diabetes community.

 Your Current Diabetes Treatment Team

 Your best resource in transition care is going to be your pediatric endocrinologist and your current diabetes treatment team.
 Get them on board early with helping you and your child make a successful transition.
-For example, they will be able to recommend an adult endocrinologist (or a primary care doctor with a lot of diabetes experience, if you do not have an adult endocrinologist in your area).
+For instance, they will be able to recommend an adult endocrinologist (or a primary care doctor with a lot of diabetes experience, if you do not have an adult endocrinologist in your area).

 Also, your diabetes treatment team will be able to work with you in getting your child to take a more active role in his or her care.
 The doctor can, for instance, start addressing more questions to your child (than to you) during appointments.
 Even something as small as asking, “How have your levels been?” can be empowering for your child.

 The American Diabetes Association (ADA) is a wealth of knowledge and resources.
 They have many community programs you can check out on the ADA website.

 There are also plenty of online resources to help you connect and get the tools you need for transition:

 - The National Diabetes Education Program created transition resources specifically for people with diabetes.

 - The University of Florida offers a downloadable workbook for you and your family to guide the transition process.